alekhaya99/alekhaya99/README.md

 ### Hi there , Alek here 👋 :grinning:

 First of all thank you for taking your time to navigate through my repo.
 Although I am not a super experienced developer but I hope that you will like navigating through my projects.
-Pleases feel free to give a feedback and if you like my projects, please do not forget to star my repo :wink:
+Please feel free to give a feedback and if you like my projects, please do not forget to star my repo :wink:

 - 🔭 I’m currently working on App Development
 - 🌱 I’m currently learning Flutter & OpenCV